software-tools-books/js4ds/_en/capstone.md

 {: title="src/capstone/back/app.js"}

-We have to wait until our component has been mounted before we can fetch our summary data: we can't do this in constructor because we have no control over the order in which bits of display are initialized.
+We have to wait until our component has been mounted before we can fetch our summary data: we can't do this in the constructor because we have no control over the order in which bits of display are initialized.
-ON the upside,
+On the upside,
 we can use `response.json()` directly because we know the source is returning JSON data.
 This method is the only place where the summary is updated, since the data isn't changing underneath us: